 Well, no, not precisely.
 Caffeine won’t actually make your hangover fade away any faster, but the mental alertness you get from any stimulant can temporarily offset the brain fog and lethargy.
 This may be especially helpful for anyone trying to exercise after a night of drinking, though if you do have a hangover, then getting more rest is still the healthier choice.
 (Of course, abusing stimulants, caffeine included, is especially unhealthy.)

 If you have a throbbing headache, nonsteroidal anti-inflammatory drugs (NSAIDs) may help.
 In one crossover trial, tolfenamic acid reduced hangover headaches; other NSAIDs might perform similarly.
-NSAIDs are COX-inhibitors, so natural COX-inhibitors (such as ginger and curcumin) might also reduce hangover headaches, but there’s no evidence that they do.
+NSAIDs are COX-inhibitors, so natural COX-inhibitors (such as ginger and curcumin) might also reduce hangover headaches, but there’s no evidence they do.

 Finally, it may be tempting to use the “hair of the dog” method — drinking more alcohol to tame a hangover.
 As we saw earlier, alcohol’s analgesic properties could help explain why hangovers set in only after alcohol has mostly left your system.
 Might not those same properties attenuate an existing hangover?